HigherOrderCO/HVM/HOW.md

 consider myself proficient in C, so I have expectations for the long-term potential of HVM.

+HVM's optimality and complexity reasoning comes from the vast literature on the optimal evaluation of functional programming languages.
+[This book](https://www.researchgate.net/publication/235778993_The_optimal_implementation_of_functional_programming_languages), from Andrea Asperti and Stefano Guerrini, has a great overview.
+HVM is merely a practical, efficient implementation of the bookkeeping-free reduction machine depicted on the book (pages 14-39).
+Its high-order machinery has a 1-to-1 relationship to the theoretical model, and the same complexity bounds, and respective proofs (chapter 10) apply.
+HVM has additional features (machine integers, datatypes) that do not affect complexity.

 That's about it.
 Now, onto the long, in-depth explanation.

 How does it work?